 The fire started easily and soon I was a zealous convert to the system.
 The fire pit’s four foot diameter held a reasonable volume of material and it did seem that you could in fact burn just about anything.
 There was no question about wax candles.
 Their fuel helped consume the slightly more reluctant items.
 Plastic jugs simply crumpled to a dark blob and sizzled away to nothing.
 There hardly seemed to be any smoke let alone sooty poisonous fumes.

 The flames were a modest 2 or 3 feet high when the bullets started going off.
 I knew Mike had a gun.
 It was .22 caliber rifle that was not on site.
 I knew that for a fact.
 I also knew the story of how Mike had went to a K-Mart to purchase ammunition for it.
 He had paid for a box and instead had been handed an entire case.
 We had once, years ago, spent an afternoon plinking at distant targets and didn’t dent the stash of ammo.
 The remaining rounds must have been in one of the countless bags I had thrown onto the fire.

-I dived for cover in full Hollywood fashion and crawled as I’d seen in movies towards a log.
+I dived for cover in full Hollywood fashion and crawled as I’d seen in the movies towards a log.
 Dan ducked into the cabin.
 It was very much like a Fourth of July – tremendous popping accompanied by the acrid smell of gunpowder.
 Something stung my arm.
 Apparently, without a gun barrel to contain and focus the energy, bullets have no real force.
 After it sank in that I wasn’t wounded I began to laugh at the comic nature of our situation.
-We were pinned down by stupidity.
+We were pinned down by our own stupidity.